 If you feel the need to get away from it all, you’re not alone: According to the U.S. Travel Association, 63% of Americans feel they desperately need a vacation, and more than nine in 10 Americans say it’s important to use their paid time off each year to travel.

 That’s why National Plan for Vacation Day is coming up on Jan.
-26, 2021—to inspire Americans to look ahead, get inspired, and start dreaming about travel in the year ahead.
+25, 2022—to inspire Americans to look ahead, get inspired, and start dreaming about travel in the year ahead.

 So as you think about day trips, weekend getaways, and longer travels this year, consider the Willamette Valley for your next adventure; you already know us for wine, but we’re also happy to host some of the region’s best fishing, family-run farms, quiet natural escapes, and passionate producers.
 And when you need a good night’s sleep after a long day in the woods or on the road, several lodgings around Oregon are offering a 20% discount when you book a future stay between Jan.
 25 and Jan.
 28, 2022.
 Several B&Bs in the Willamette Valley are offering discounts, as well.

-So while you’re daydreaming about travels in the year ahead (and flipping through the pages of our free Oregon Wine Country travel guide), here’s a look at a mix of fun, under-the-radar, and classic experience throughout the Willamette Valley and West Cascades.
+So while you’re daydreaming about travels in the year ahead (and flipping through the pages of our free Willamette Valley travel guide), here’s a look at a mix of fun, under-the-radar, and classic experience throughout the Willamette Valley and West Cascades.

 Angling in Eugene and Lane County

 There’s plenty to do around Eugene and Lane County all year long—but its spring, summer, and fall runs of bass, sturgeon, rainbow trout, Chinook salmon, and steelhead are all worth planning an outing around.